Jesús Guridi: Musical style

 Strongly influenced by Richard Wagner and other late-Romantic musicians, he found inspiration in the roots of Basque folklore in his first scores, and which later give body and soul to his compositions.
 Guridi produced copiously in a huge range of genres.
 From chamber music (string quartets), vocal and choral compositions, orchestral works, liturgical and concert pieces for the organ, operas (Mirentxu and Amaya) and zarzuelas (El Caserio, La Meiga, etc.).
 Among his works are: El Caserio (1926), Diez melodias Vascas (1940), Así cantan los chicos (1909), Amaya (1920), Mirentxu (1910), Una aventura de Don Quixote (1916), La Meiga (1929), Seis canciones castellanas (1939), Pyrenean Symphony (1945), and Homenaje a Walt Disney, for piano and orchestra (1956).

 His work

+Monument to Jesús Guridi, Vitoria-Gasteiz.

 Despite his intense activity as an organist, choir director and teacher, Guridi was largely devoted to composition.
 The variety of genres he cultivated is very wide, ranging from symphonic music to film music, operas and operettas, chamber music, choral music, songs and music for children.

 Guridi's music writing is characterized by the clarity of its formal organization, by the strength and richness of its harmony and the inspiration of the melodies.
-He was one of the main creators of musical nationalism in Euskadi and Spain.
+He was one of the main creators of musical nationalism in Basque Country and Spain.

 These are some of his most important works: